rvprasad/docker-files/openjdk-devel/README.md

 jtreg -jdk:/open-jdk/jdk8u/build/linux-x86_64-normal-server-release/images/j2sdk-image -v1 :jdk
 ```

+If you want to execute regression tests in any repository, then look at the
+entries in _TEST.groups_ files to provide as targets to `jtreg` command.

 ## Status of Various Tags
 - _v1 has been used to successfully build jdk8u.
 However, regression testing